Grigori Rasputin: Healer to Alexei Nikolaevich

 Historian Robert K. Massie has called Alexei's recovery "one of the most mysterious episodes of the whole Rasputin legend".
 The cause of his recovery is unclear: Massie speculated that Rasputin's suggestion not to let doctors disturb Alexei had aided his recovery by allowing him to rest and heal, or that his message may have aided Alexei's recovery by calming his mother and reducing the tsarevich's emotional stress.
 Alexandra believed that Rasputin had performed a miracle, and concluded that he was essential to Alexei's survival.
-Some writers and historians, such as Ferro, claim that Rasputin stopped Alexei's bleeding on other occasions through hypnosis.
-Still other historians–including memoirist Pierre Gilliard, Alexei's French-language tutor–have speculated that Rasputin controlled Alexei's bleeding by disallowing the administration of aspirin, then widely used to relieve pain, but unknown as an anti-clotting agent until the 1950s.
+Some writers and historians, such as Massie and Ferro, suggest that Rasputin stopped Alexei's bleeding on other occasions through hypnosis, which some modern physicians say is effective in managing hemophilia.
+Still other historians—including memoirist Pierre Gilliard, Alexei's French-language tutor—have speculated that Rasputin controlled Alexei's bleeding by disallowing the administration of aspirin, then widely used to relieve pain, but unknown as an anti-clotting agent until the 1950s.